-I’ve been promising to show you the detail of my results after using the Dermalux Flex device - and here they are.
+I’ve been promising to show you the detail of my results after using the Dermalux Flex MD device - and here they are.
 I was lent the device in April just after lockdown had started in the UK.
-The Flex MD is a medical-grade light therapy device, the most powerful type of LED light therapy equipment that’s available for home use (it’s mostly used in clinics), and offers red light (for stimulating collagen and elastin production in the skin, and improving hydration), blue light (for denaturing acne bacteria), and near-infrared light (for reducing inflammation in the skin and calming niggling pain in joints).
+The Dermalux Flex MD is a medical-grade light therapy device, the most powerful type of LED light therapy equipment that’s available for home use (it’s mostly used in clinics), and offers red light (for stimulating collagen and elastin production in the skin, and improving hydration), blue light (for denaturing acne bacteria), and near-infrared light (for reducing inflammation in the skin and calming niggling pain in joints).

 I know the technology is well-proven - but what could it actually do for my face?